Complex Networks: History

-Complex was established in 2002 by the founder of the Eckō Unltd. brand, Marc Eckō, as a print magazine aimed at providing young men a report of the latest in hip hop, fashion and pop culture without regard to race.
+Complex was established in 2002 by the founder of the Ecko Unltd. brand, Marc Eckō, as a print magazine aimed at providing young men a report of the latest in hip hop, fashion and pop culture without regard to race.
 The name Complex evolved from a slogan developed to promote the Eckō Unltd. website: "Ecko.complex".
 The idea was to create a men's magazine that combined Eckō's streetwear and hip hop attitude along with the style of Japanese men's magazines by providing consumer guides.
 This was achieved by creating a magazine in two sections: one traditional magazine, and the other a shopping guide.

 In 2005, Complex was joined by senior publishing executive turned future CEO, Rich Antoniello and the former senior editor of Vibe magazine, Noah Callahan-Bever, who became editor-in-chief and chief content officer a year later.
 By 2006, Complex had begun to turn a profit which allowed the magazine to consider an expansion of their online presence.
 In April 2007, Complex soft-launched a media network with four websites: NahRight, Nice Kicks, SlamxHype and MoeJackson.